 You can run only one simulation at a time for an analysis.
-For example, if you are running a simulation for Analysis A, you cannot run another simulation for Analysis A. You can, however, run a simulation for Analysis A while running the simulation for Analysis B. While a simulation is running, you can continue working in other areas of the GE Digital APM Framework.
+For example, if you are running a simulation for Analysis A, you cannot run another simulation for Analysis A. You can, however, run a simulation for Analysis B. While a simulation is running, you can continue working in other areas of the GE Digital APM Framework.